w3c/wai-about-wai/_about/new-work.md

   * [Mobile Current Work](https://www.w3.org/WAI/GL/mobile-a11y-tf/wiki/Main_Page) - Mobile Accessibility Task Force
 * [EPUB 3 Working Group document publication status and milestones](https://www.w3.org/publishing/groups/epub-wg/PublStatus)

-### Did you know?
+### Surprise!
+We already have a resource for that

-The [W3C WAI website](https://www.w3.org/WAI/) has videos, tips, tutorials, translations, a free online course, and so much more.
-We encourage you to look around to find other resources that you might be interested in reading, contributing to, and sharing with others.
+Did you know the [W3C WAI website](https://www.w3.org/WAI/) has: **videos, tips, tutorials, tools, translations, a free online course**, and so much more.
+There are [resources for](https://www.w3.org/WAI/roles/) content authors, designers, developers, evaluators, testers, managers, policy makers, trainers, educators, web users, advocates, and people with disabilities.

-To discover existing accessibility resources that you didn't even know about, see **[[WAI Resources]](/resources/).**
+To **discover** existing accessibility resources that you didn't even know about, see **[[WAI Resources]](/resources/).** We encourage you to find resources that you might be interested in reading, contributing to, and sharing with others.

 ## How to Get Involved {#participate}